 Furthermore solar PV has an estimated lifetime of 30 years.
 So that means more than 90% of the energy produced by a PV panel is entirely free of pollution.
 If solar panels are manufactured using solar electricity even better.
 Like in a kind of PV “breeder” factory.
 All powered by for example by PV.
 So then the PV panels come out of that factory are 100% carbon-free.

-The Appraisal Journal is the quarterly technical and academic publication of the Appraisal Institute, the nation’s largest professional association of real estate appraisers.
-The materials presented in the publication represent the opinions and views of the authors and not necessarily those of the Appraisal Institute.
+So back to the study, The Appraisal Journal is the quarterly technical and academic publication of the Appraisal Institute.
+It’s also the nation’s largest professional association of real estate appraisers.
+In addition, the materials presented in the publication represent the opinions and views of the authors.
+It is as well not necessarily those of the Appraisal Institute.

-Sandra K. Adomatis, SRA, LEED Green Associate, is involved in the development of educational materials in the Appraisal Institute’s Valuation of Sustainable Buildings Professional Development Program.
-She is the author of Residential Green Valuation Tools, an author and co-author of articles in The Appraisal Journal and assisted in the development of the Appraisal Institute’s Residential Green and Energy-Efficient Addendum.
+In addition, Sandra K. Adomatis, SRA, LEED Green Associate.
+Sandra is also involved in the development of educational materials in the Appraisal Institute.
+She’s in addition working on the Valuation of Sustainable Buildings Professional Development Program.
+As well, she is the author of Residential Green Valuation Tools.
+Furthermore, she is also an author and co-author of articles in The Appraisal Journal.
+Finally, she assisted in the development of the Appraisal Institute’s Residential Green and Energy-Efficient Addendum.

 Furthermore, Ben Hoen is a staff research associate in the electricity markets and policy group at Lawrence Berkeley National Laboratory.
 Ben has a master’s degree in environmental policy from Bard College.
 As well as a bachelor’s degrees in finance and business from the University of Maryland.